ridiak/thoughts-of-a-lost-soul/content/blog/conflict-of-mind/index.md

 ---
 title: Conflict with the mind
 date: '2024-08-23T23:34:02.589Z'
 description: "It all feels pointless because I keep looking at the clock instead of living.
 I know why… Kind of.
-It’s my fucking brain wired to think.
+It’s my brain wired to think.
 Think Think THINK! \"Oh That writing sounds meaningful you should share it\"…"
 ---